 Myth #2: You have to eat regularly, ideally 5 small meals a day.

-Once you get keto-adapted and not depended on glucose, this will change.
+Once you get keto-adapted and not dependent on glucose, this will change.
 Since your insulin levels will not spike, you won't have the need to eat regularly or in small portions (apart from diabetics which I discuss later in this post).

 Myth #3: You need to eat most of your carbs for breakfast because that's when your body uses them most effectively.

 You should try to eat your carbs throughout the day and not just in one meal.
-Furthermore, since our body is in fat-burning state in the morning, eating carbs in the second half of the day is more beneficial for weight loss.
+Furthermore, since your body is in fat-burning state in the morning, eating carbs in the second half of the day is more beneficial for weight loss.